Zell3/TFOC-FF2R-SUBPLUGINS/README.md

 # TFOC INNER CIRCLE

-TFOC FF2R Sub-plugins by Zell (TFOC Inner Circles)
+TFOC FF2R Sub-plugins by Zell (TFOC)

 ## Usage
 Everything in "all configs abilities.cfg" are work fine and up-to-date.